Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 ### Troubleshooting your web app or web API

-In order to troubleshoot your web app you can set the `subscribeToOpenIdConnectMiddlewareDiagnosticsEvents` optional boolean to `true` when you call `AddMicrosoftIdentityPlatformAuthentication`.
+In order to troubleshoot your web app you can set the `subscribeToOpenIdConnectMiddlewareDiagnosticsEvents` optional boolean to `true` when you call `AddSignIn`.
 This will display on the output window the progression of the OpenID connect message through OpenID Connect middleware (from the reception of the message from Azure Active directory to the availability of the user identity in `HttpContext.User`)

 <img alt="OpenIdConnectMiddlewareDiagnostics" src="https://user-images.githubusercontent.com/13203188/62538366-75ac0380-b807-11e9-9ce0-d0eec9381b78.png" width="75%"/>